Thinking like a printer (CMYK)

 And there are a lot more specifics.
 Therefore it's not always handy to only use true primary yellow, magenta and cyan.

 Also, a lot of times in realistic painting we don't even need vivid mixtures.
 Let's say you need a muddy green (as is often the case) and you mix primary yellow and cyan, you get a way too vivid green.
+In the photo below is an example.
+The greens that I need to mix are nowhere near as green as that bright green in the circle.

 So then it's handy to mix for instance a purple kind of blue with yellow (in fact the colors that as a child I was taught were primaries), because then you get a muddy green that you need instantly!
+Of course you can also mix phthalo blue with yellow, then you get a vivid green and you can add the third primary (magenta) to dull it down.

 You don't necessarily need to buy only the primaries!
 The whole point is, if you understand the system of cmyk, then you know why things happen the way they happen.
-You then know if you need a muddy green, you can mix a purple biased blue with green, or you can mix cyan and yellow, that makes for a vivid green and then add the third primary: magenta.
-That gives the same result.

 Also when you know this system, you can predict what happens if I mix the colors shown below: